 Best of luck!

 P.S.
 How was your first collaboration?
 Was it a success?
 How did you define success beforehand?
 Tell me on Twitter @matthewnielsen.Opinions expressed here are the opinions of the author.
-Influencive does not endrose or review brands mentioned.
+Influencive does not endorse or review brands mentioned; does not and can not investigate relationships with brands, products, and people mentioned and is up to the author to disclose.
+VIP Contributors and Contributors, amongst other accounts and articles, are professional fee-based.